OmarQurashi868/psycho-irc/README.md

 # psycho-irc-server
 A simple IRC-like chat server backend using websockets with user authentication.

+# Usage
+- Clone or download the source code
+- Open a terminal session in the root folder
+- Run `npm install`
+- Once it's done, run `npm run start`

 # Config
 The port is 3000 by default, this can be changed by any of these:
 - Setting a different port to the environment variable `PORT`